typoman/RoboFontGadgets/README.md

 Add your own methods to FontParts/Defcon objects by simply defining a function.
-The first argument of the function should be a name of a defcon object, like `font`, `glyph`, etc. Before the function use the one of the decorators from this package: `fontMethod` or `fontCachedMethod`.
+The first argument of the function should be a name of a defcon object, like `font`, `glyph`, etc. Before the function definition, use one of the decorators from this package: `fontMethod` or `fontCachedMethod`.
 This function will also be registered for the the equivalent fontPart object automatically.

 ## Examples